How Managers and Leaders Build the Culture of Learning

 Let's first look at managers.
 We have all heard the adage,"People leave a boss, not a company."
 And it's true.
 Numerous surveys have shown that the main reason people give when leaving their job is the relationship with their manager.
 I'm sure you've had a range of bosses in your career too.
 I know I have.
 The good ones help us be our best and make us feel great about coming to work.
 The bad ones...well, they eventually make us realize that we would be better off somewhere else.

-When you look deeper, it really comes down to whether the manager is creating a culture where it’s safe to take risks, make mistakes.
+When you look deeper, it really comes down to whether the manager is creating a culture where it's safe to take risks, make mistakes.
 In other words, to learn and grow.
-An employee is a lot like a tree—it needs healthy soil in which to grow.
-And it’s the manager’s daily words and actions that are the soil from which the tree will thrive or wither.
-While other parts of the organization can compensate a little for a poor manager, nothing has as direct of an impact on an employee’s ability to thrive and grow.
+An employee is a lot like a tree-it needs healthy soil in which to grow.
+And it's the manager's daily words and actions that are the soil from which the tree will thrive or wither.

+A Deloitte study found a direct, positive correlation between learning culture and performance.
+Learning culture accounts for 46 percent of overall improved business outcomes, such as higher levels of innovation, faster time to market, and greater market share.
+According to the Association for Talent Development, "Organizations that commit to helping employees grow will see the value in their bottom line."
 If you get your manager and leader training right, the whole culture of your organization shifts.
 This cannot just be information about core skills but actual instruction, followed by practice that builds the right habits.
 It must be coupled with ongoing coaching to further increase skills and competency.

 When I look at how manager training is offered in most organizations, it's often missing these critical elements.
 Hearing about good coaching is not the same as actually coaching someone.
 Talking about what facilitates team collaboration is not the same as doing those behaviors in a realistic simulation.